AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 - **Edit**: Open the file for editing.
 In case of a .ditamap/.bookmap file, it is opened in the [Map Editor](map-editor-advanced-map-editor.md#) for editing.

-- **Duplicate**: Use this option to create a duplicate or a copy of the selected file.
-You also have the option to rename the duplicate file in the Duplicate Asset prompt.
-By default, the file is created with a suffix \(like filename\_1.extension\).
-The title of the file remains same as the source file and the new file begins with version 1.0.
-All references, tags, and metadata are copied while the baselines are not copied in the duplicate file.
+-  **Edit in Oxygen**: Select this option to edit the selected file in the Oxygen connector plugin.
+The file is opened for editing.

+    >[!NOTE]
+    >
+    >Contact your customer success team to get this feature enabled in the environment.
+This isn't enabled as a part of the out-of-the-box support.
+For more details, view the [Configure the option to edit in Oxygen ](../cs-install-guide/conf-edit-in-oxygen.md) section in the Installation and Configuration Guide.

 - **Lock**: Get a lock on the selected file for editing.
 If the file is locked, hovering the mouse pointer over the lock icon shows **Locked by you** if you locked it, or **Locked by [username]** if another user has locked it.

 - **Preview**: Get a quick preview of the file (.dita, .xml, audio, video, or image) without opening it.
 You can resize the preview pane.
 If the content contains any `<xref>` or `<conref>`, you can select it to open it in a new tab.
 The title of the file appears in the window.
 If no title is present, then the filename appears.
 To close the **Preview** panel, you can either select the close icon or select anywhere outside the pane.

     ![](images/quick-preview_cs.png){   align="left"}

--  **Rename**: Use this option to rename the selected file.
-Enter the name of the new file in the **Rename Asset** dialog.
+- **Duplicate**: Use this option to create a duplicate or a copy of the selected file.
+You also have the option to rename the duplicate file in the Duplicate Asset prompt.
+By default, the file is created with a suffix \(like filename\_1.extension\).
+The title of the file remains same as the source file and the new file begins with version 1.0.
+All references, tags, and metadata are copied while the baselines are not copied in the duplicate file.
-    - You can rename a file of any type.
-    - You can't change the extension of a file.
-    - Two files cannot have the same name.
-So, you cannot rename a file to a name that already exists.
-An error is displayed.

 -  **Move to**: Use this option to move the selected file to another folder.
    - You can either type the name of the destination folder or choose **Select Path** to select the destination folder.